Theme

 Small footprint with broad format support

-The notable angle is the combination of a compact model size with several deployment paths, including formats aimed at local inference and device-constrained workflows.
+It brings together a compact model size with several deployment paths, including formats aimed at local inference and device-constrained workflows.

 Availability